-Give a nod to Italy, try marinara sauce with mozzarella and oregano.
-Take a bow to France with Dijon mustard, Gruyere and sliced cornichons.
+Give a nod to Italy and top them with marinara sauce, mozzarella and oregano.
+Take a bow to France with sliced cornichons, Dijon mustard and Gruyere.
 Indian-fare enthusiasts can indulge with curry sauce, mango chutney and a sprinkle of cilantro.

 Hot Dog Day falls midway between Memorial Day and Labor Day, the seasons during which consumption escalates.
 From ballpark bleachers to backyard barbecues, teeth will sink into the bun-encased marvel all summer long.